borangao/borangao.github.io/_pages/about.md

 ## My background and history
 I received my M.S. in Biostatistics from the [University of Michigan, School of Public Health](https://sph.umich.edu/), my MPH in Epidemiology from the [University of Michigan, School of Public Health](https://sph.umich.edu/), and my MBBS in [Soochow University](https://www.suda.edu.cn/).

+## Open Positions:
+Applications are invited for postdoctoral fellow positions in my research group.
+The successful candidates will be working on various research topics in developing statistical methods and computational tools for genetics and genomics data.
+The candidate should hold a Ph.D. in biostatistics, statistics, computer science, bioinformatics, computational biology, mathematics, or related quantitative discipline.
+Please send me a CV, a short statement of research interests, and contact information of three referees to: Boran Gao gao824@purdue.edu.
+Review of applications will begin immediately and continue until the position is filled.